The empurau's difficult-to-find reputation and slow growth rate make it even more sought after, adding to the price of this pricey delicacy.

 The taste of empurau is often described as creamy, savory, a little sweet, with hints of wild fruit.

-And while Dayak fishermen in the jungles of Borneo once caught empurau frequently, they did so only to put food on the table.
+And while Dayak fishers in the jungles of Borneo once caught empurau frequently, they did so only to put food on the table.
 Today, empurau are fished solely for profit.
 Local fishers who know better wouldn't dream of eating something that represents several months' worth of salary!

 What Is an Empurau?

 Empurau are members of the tor tambroides species found throughout Southeast Asia, also known as kelah or belian in the Malay language.
 The species can be found in Thailand's Chao Phraya and the Mekong River in several countries.
 What makes the empurau in Borneo special—and more valuable—is its diet.

 How Much Does Empurau Cost?

-The river, and even the stretch of that particular river, in which an empurau is caught makes a difference.
+The river, and even the stretch of that particular river, in which an empurau is caught, makes a difference.
 Shorter empurau with white flesh are typically valued more than their red or copper-colored counterparts.
 Firmer flesh from fish over three kilograms in weight is preferred.
 Fish caught near Kapit also fetch a higher price.

-Why Is Empurau So Expensive?
+Why Is Empurau so Expensive?